 So unique is every adventure that women have linked orgasm to everything from crying, to panic attacks, to laughter, to foot pain.

-And because of the potential for women to have multiple orgasms — studies report that up to 43% of women do — sex can be far less of a linear journey.
+And because of the potential for women to have multiple orgasms — studies report that anywhere from 14% to 43% of women do — sex can be far less of a linear journey.

 We’re not just traveling from arousal to orgasm, but perhaps round and round the circle.